ob2Eopai/Phemtoboard/Readme.md

 - the file name extension is one of: `jpg`, `jpeg`, `jpe`, `jfif`, `png`, `gif`, `webm`;
 - only HTTP and HTTPS links allowed.

 Some imageboards (like 4chan and 8chan) store user uploaded files on a distinct server.
-In this case you should add a `-d <allowed directory>` option after a link:
+In this case you should add a `-d <allowed directory>` option after the link:

 ```
 https://8ch.net/ddt/res/3224.html -d https://media.8ch.net/ddt/src/